agentmish/prompto/README.md

 # prompto

-A modern, TypeScript-powered CLI for browsing and rendering LangSmith prompts.
-Prompto wraps the LangSmith Hub APIs with a fast Commander-based interface, colorful output, and helpers for injecting dynamic variables into your prompts.
+A modern, TypeScript-powered CLI for browsing and managing LangSmith prompts.
+Prompto wraps the LangSmith Hub APIs with a fast Commander-based interface, colorful output, and helpers for rendering, creating, updating, and deleting prompts without leaving your terminal.

 ## Requirements